nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

 The firmware transfer operation can also be carried out either by the :ref:`nrf_desktop_ble_smp` or :ref:`nrf_desktop_dfu_mcumgr`.
 Make sure that all enabled modules used for the firmware transfer operation use :ref:`nrf_desktop_dfu_lock` to synchronize non-volatile memory access.
-If a module does not use the :ref:`nrf_desktop_dfu_lock`, simultaneous modification of the data by the module and another application module may result in a broken image that would be rejected by the bootloader.
+If a module does not use the :ref:`nrf_desktop_dfu_lock`, simultaneous modification of the data by the module and another application module might result in a broken image.
+This broken image will then be rejected by the bootloader.

 Protocol operations
 ===================